DavidMcGurk/audio-tab-generator/README.md

 # Audio Tab Generator
 This project is designed to import audio files, and then convert them into guitar tabs.
-Note, this is still a WIP
+Note, this is still a WIP.

 ## Prerequisites
 - Python 3.11